EugeneKisel-sm/SdkTestAutomation/SDK_INTEGRATION_GUIDE.md

 # SDK Integration Guide

-This guide explains how the .NET test harness can call each SDK wrapper and parse the JSON output for validation.
+This guide explains how the .NET test harness validates multiple Conductor SDKs (C#, Java, Python) through CLI wrappers and compares their responses with direct REST API calls.

 ## Overview

-The SdkTestAutomation framework provides a unified way to test multiple Conductor SDKs (C#, Java, Python) through CLI wrappers.
-Each test runs against one chosen SDK per execution, and the framework validates that SDK responses match direct API responses.
+The SdkTestAutomation framework provides a unified way to test multiple Conductor SDKs through CLI wrappers.
+Each test runs against one chosen SDK per execution, and the framework validates that SDK responses match direct API responses for structural equality.

 ## Architecture